MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-policies.md

 Protecting the privacy of users that have policy matches is important and can help promote objectivity in data investigation and analysis reviews for insider risk alerts.
 For users with insider risk policy matches, you can choose one of the following settings:

-- **Show anonymized versions of user names**: User names are anonymized to prevent admins, data investigators, and reviewers from seeing who is associated with policy alerts.
+- **Show anonymized versions of usernames**: User names are anonymized to prevent admins, data investigators, and reviewers from seeing who is associated with policy alerts.
 For example, a user 'Grace Taylor' would appear with a randomized psuedonym such as 'AnonIS8-988' in all areas of the insider risk management experience.
 Choosing this setting anonymizes all users with current and past policy matches and applies to all policies.
 User profile information in the insider risk alert and case details will not be available when this option is chosen.
-However, user names are displayed when adding new users to existing policies or when assigning users to new policies.
-If you choose to turn this setting off, user names will be displayed for all users that have current or past policy matches.
+However, usernames are displayed when adding new users to existing policies or when assigning users to new policies.
+If you choose to turn this setting off, usernames will be displayed for all users that have current or past policy matches.
-- **Do not show anonymized versions of user names**: User names are displayed for all current and past policy matches for alerts and cases.
+- **Do not show anonymized versions of usernames**: Usernames are displayed for all current and past policy matches for alerts and cases.
 User profile information (the name, title, alias, and organization or department) is displayed for the user for all insider risk management alerts and cases.

 ### Indicators

 Insider risk policy templates define the type of risk activities that you want to detect and investigate.
-Each policy template is based on specific indicators that correspond to particular risk activities.
-Alerts are triggered by policies when users perform activities related to these indicators.
+Each policy template is based on specific indicators that correspond to particular risk activities and alerts are triggered by policies when users perform activities related to these indicators.
+In some cases, you may want to limit the indicators that are applied to insider risk policies in your organization.
+You can turn off the indicators for specific areas by disabling them from all insider risk policies.

-Insider risk management allows you to define areas of interest across all policies within these indicators.
-While some indicators are requirements for specific policies, all indicators can provide enrichment and depth to configured policies.
-For example, the *HR events (termination date)* indicator is a requirement to configure a policy with the *Departing employee data theft* template.
-However, selecting this indicator as global policy setting includes this indicator in policies configured with any policy template.
-By having this indicator included in other policies, the policy matching and alert process is enhanced and alert risk severity levels for policy matches are calculated with more variables.
-As a general recommendation, you should select all indicators as the global insider risk management setting.
-Exceptions would be.....
+To define the indicators that are displayed in the insider risk policy wizard, select the appropriate indicators in **Insider risk settings** > **Indicators**.
+The indicators selected on the **Indicators** settings page can be individually configured when creating or editing an insider risk policy in the policy wizard.

-### Monitoring windows
+### Policy timeframes

-Policy monitoring windows allow you to define past and future review periods that are triggered after policy matches based on events and activities for the insider risk management policy templates.
-Depending on the policy template you choose, the following monitoring windows are available:
+Policy timeframes allow you to define past and future review periods that are triggered after policy matches based on events and activities for the insider risk management policy templates.
+Depending on the policy template you choose, the following policy timeframes are available:

 - **In-scope timespan**: Available for all policy templates, the *In-scope timespan* is the defined number of days that the window activates **after** a triggering event.
 The window activates for 1 to 30 days after a triggering event occurs for any user assigned to the policy.
 For example, you've configured an insider risk management policy and set the *In-scope timespan* to 30 days.
 Several months have passed since you configured the policy and a triggering event occurs for one of the users included in the policy.
 The triggering event activates the *In-scope timespan* and the policy is active for that user for 30 days after the triggering event occurred.
 - **Historic timespan**: Available for all policy templates, the *historic timespan* is the defined number of days that the window activates **before** a triggering event.
 The window activates for 0 to 180 days before a triggering event occurs for any user assigned to the policy.
 For example, you've configured an insider risk management policy and set the *Historic timespan* to 90 days.
 Several months have passed since you configured the policy and a triggering event occurs for one of the users included in the policy.
 The triggering event activates the *Historic timespan* and the policy gathers historic activities for that user for 90 days prior to the triggering event.